LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

-These blocks are followed by a final $\operatorname{LayerNorm}(\mathbf{h}^{\text{PE}})$, which now returns a sequence of $K$ representations encoding the input representations of length $T$.
-These $K$ can be either up-sampling or down-sampling depending on the input modality.
-In this paper, we set $K$ as a factor to the input length that tries to match the length of MT and ASR encoder output length.
+These blocks are followed by a final $\operatorname{LayerNorm}(\mathbf{h}^{\text{PE}})$, which now returns a sequence of $K$ representations, $\mathbf{h}^{\text{PE}}_{1:K}$, that encodes the input, $X_{1:T}$.
+The length $K$ can be either up-sampled or down-sampled depending on the input modality.
+The sampling factor can be set to anything such that it returns at least a singular ($K=1$) unit sequence.
+In this paper, we set the sampling rate as a fixed factor to the input length that tries to match MT and ASR encoder output length by computing the most accommodating ratio using the input and target sequence lengths of samples from the training data such that the ratio also does not violate the CTC criterion \cite{graves2006connectionist} (\Sref{sec:exp_setup}).